 How Long It Flowers: The flowers last from early spring to early summer

 Soil Requirements: Grows best in rich Well-drained soil

 Botanical name: Polygonatum biflorum.
 P. odoratum, P. Multiflorum, P. verticillatum, others

 Pruning: Seldom needs pruning.
 If required do so sparingly every 3-4 years

 Flower Form: Solomon's Seal is beautifully endowed with graceful, long, slender arched stems.
 They have white to pale greenish white bell-shaped flowers that dangle from the stems.
 They possess alternating lance-shaped leaves, which are green and some are green with a white tip.
-After the flowers fall they grow a small blue-black fruit that resembles small grapes and is poisonous.
+After the flowers fall they grow a small blue-black fruit that resembles small grapes.
 Mature plants are known to produce more flowers then younger varieties.
 The root is a rhizome.
 The circular scar that it leaves when a stem is broken away resembles the Star of David.
-That is why it was dubbed the Solomon's Seal
+That is why it was dubbed the Solomon Seal.